adela1445/BudgetTracker/README.md

 # Installation

-npm init to get all required modules
+npm install to get all required modules

 >

-# License

-MIT

->

-# Questions ❓
+# Questions

 If you have any questions about this project, please open an issue or contact Stephany Lopez at stephany1445@yahoo.com